 - Garnet – Wears quickly, providing a progressively more refined finish, and is a common choice for hand sanding.

-- Emery – Has a cloth backing and is coarser, making it a great choice of metal surfaces.
+- Emery – Has a cloth backing and is coarser, making it a great choice for metal surfaces.

 Garnet sandpaper material